libremfg/rhize-docs/content/explanations/how-to-speak-isa-95.md

 width="80%"
 >}}

+Discussions that involve ISA-95 frequently reference the _levels_ of a system.
+You may hear phrases like "this workflow integrates level-4 data with level-3 activities," or "the batch is a level-3 construct".
 In this context, _level_ corresponds the degree of granularity necessary to discuss and exchange data for different purposes in the manufacturing operation.

 | Level | Operational Perspective             | Example system                                           |
 |-------|-------------------------------------|----------------------------------------------------------|